react-prime/react-prime-native/README.md

 ## 🔍 Debugging
-The upcoming React Native version 0.62.x will include a new debugging tool by default called [Flipper](https://fbflipper.com/).
-This seems like a promising library, but for now I can recommend to check out [react-native-debugger](https://github.com/jhen0409/react-native-debugger).
+Check out [react-native-debugger](https://github.com/jhen0409/react-native-debugger).
 This let's you debug for example the Redux Store and Network Requests.

 ## 💚 Third-party libraries